Mima Mounds Natural Area Preserve

-Mima Mounds Natural Area Preserve is a state-protected Natural Area in the southwest corner of Thurston County, Washington, on the outwash plain of the Vashon Glacier.
-It was established in 1966 to protect examples of mima mounds.
+Mima Mounds Natural Area Preserve is a state-protected Natural Area in the southwest corner of Thurston County, Washington.
+The site was designated as a National Natural Landmark in 1966 as an example to protect mima mounds.

 History

 The mounds were formed approximately 15,000 years around the time of the last glacial retreat.
 Indigenous people used controlled burns at the site to maintain the landscape as a prairie, allowing vegetation used for food or medicine to prosper.
-The mounds were documented by Charles Wilkes on 20 May 1841, who speculated they were burial sites.

-In 1966, the mounds were designated a National Natural Landmark.
-The origins of the word, mima (MY-ma), is unknown.
+The origins of the word, mima (MY-ma), has been reported to be unknown, though it may mean, "newness", under the language of the Chehalis people.